MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/enhanced-console-session.md

 3. The computer from which you connect to the VM must run on Windows 10, Windows 8.1, Windows Server, Windows Server 2016, or later.
 ::: moniker-end
 ::: moniker range=">sc-vmm-2019"
-3. The computer from which you connect to the VM must run on Windows 11, Windows 10, Windows Server 2019, or later.
+3. The computer from which you connect to the VM must run on Windows 10 or Windows 11 or Windows Server 2019 or later.
 ::: moniker-end

 ::: moniker range="sc-vmm-2016"